-A similar compensation-seeking children’s data suit has also been filed against TikTok in the Netherlands.
+A similar compensation-seeking children’s data, GDPR child protection suit, has also been filed against TikTok in the Netherlands.

 Both class action lawsuits are depending on GDPR’s article 80.

-The privacy officers of many larger companies and e-commerce platforms have had some sleepless nights thinking about the possible consequences of article 80 GDPR.
-Article 80 GDPR contains rules on the powers of non-profit entities active around the protection of data subjects’ rights and freedoms with regard to GDPR.
+The privacy officers of many larger companies, and e-commerce platforms, have had some sleepless nights, thinking about the possible consequences of article 80 GDPR.
+Article 80 GDPR, contains rules on the powers of non-profit entities, active around the protection of data subjects’ rights, and freedom with regard to GDPR.

 In the first place, article 80(1) GDPR gives those non-profits the right to act when they are directly mandated by a specific data subject.
-So a non-profit can lodge a complaint or file a court case concerning GDPR in the name of and on behalf of a specific person, when they can provide proof (e.g. a signed mandate) that the specific person asked the non-profit to do so.
+So a non-profit can lodge a complaint, or file a court case concerning GDPR, in the name of, and on behalf of, a specific person.
+This will need proof (e.g. a signed mandate) that the specific person asked the non-profit to do so.
 This, of course, is not what keeps privacy officers awake at night.

 It is the next part that causes their concern.
-Article 80(2) GDPR contains an opening clause: Where provided for by Member State law, a non-profit has the right to lodge complaints or to file judicial remedies under GDPR independently of a data subject’s mandate, if the NPO considers that the rights of a data subject under the GDPR have been infringed as a result of the processing.
+Article 80(2) GDPR contains an opening clause: Where, provided for by a Member State law, a non-profit has the right to lodge complaints or to file judicial remedies under GDPR independently of a data subject’s mandate.
+This is if the NPO considers that the rights of a data subject under the GDPR have been infringed as a result of the processing.

-In a decision of 26.05.2021 The Commercial Court of Vienna ruled that legal actions by an Austrian consumer protection institution under the Austrian Consumer Protection Act may also be based on violations of the GDPR.
-And in its decision of 12.07.2021 the District Court of Amsterdam held that the Data Privacy Foundation, a non-profit organization in the Netherlands, could litigate in a Dutch court against Facebook on behalf of Dutch Facebook users, on the question of whether Facebook has a valid legal basis for its processing activities.
+In a decision of 26.05.2021 The Commercial Court of Vienna ruled that legal actions, by an Austrian consumer protection institution under the Austrian Consumer Protection Act, may also be based on violations of the GDPR.
+And in its decision of 12.07.2021, the District Court of Amsterdam held, that the Data Privacy Foundation, a non-profit organisation in the Netherlands, could litigate in a Dutch court, against Facebook on behalf of Dutch Facebook users, on the question of whether Facebook has a valid legal basis for its processing activities.

-Both decisions made direct reference to article 80(2) and allowed the non-profits to act independent of a direct mandate and thus, hold class action proceedings.
+Both decisions made direct reference to article 80(2) and allowed the non-profits to act independently of a direct mandate and thus, hold class action proceedings.

-Since then, we have seen class actions against Facebook, Tik Tok, Salesforce, Youtube… There is no doubt more will follow suit.
+Since then, we have seen class actions against Facebook, Tik Tok, Salesforce and Youtube… There is no doubt more will follow suit.